codewars/docs/content/docs/installation.md

 ## Using the Gridsome CLI

-The easiest way to install this theme or a Gridsome theme in general is by using their CLI tool.
+The easiest way to install this theme or a Gridsome theme in general is by using their command-line tool.

 If you don't already have it installed, simply run: